Curriculum Innovation: Training the Physician Leaders of the Future

 The patient is at the center of learning Day 1.

-Patient FIRST (Foundations, Immersion, Research, Service, Transformation) is designed to better prepare physicians of the future to address the evolving needs of patients and communities by teaching medical students how community health impacts individual health, and how to have effective conversations with patients from diverse backgrounds.
+Patient FIRST (Foundations, Immersion, Research, Social/Structural Drivers, Transformation) is designed to better prepare physicians of the future to address the evolving needs of patients and communities by teaching medical students how community health impacts individual health, and how to have effective conversations with patients from diverse backgrounds.

 What Patient FIRST Focuses On